What is cluster B?

 - May have substance abuse issues/and other addictions

 The precise cause of personality disorders is unknown.
 Personality is formed in early childhood.
 It’s the combination of a pattern of qualities (thoughts, emotions and behaviors) that make up someone’s unique character.
 Personality influences how people relate to and interact with others and world.
 It is believed that personality disorders can be inherited through genes that influence temperament.
 Although, the expression of personality disorders can either be suppressed or encouraged by environmental factors.
 Genetics may make a person more vulnerable to developing a personality disorder, while environmental influences may trigger the development.

 - A family history of personality disorders or other mental illness

 - Abusive, unstable or chaotic family life during childhood

 - Variations in brain chemistry and structure

-- At least 1% of the adult population suffer from a personality disorder (approximately 75 million people in the US)
+- At least 1%-6% of the adult population suffers from a personality disorder

 - Personality disorders usually begin in adolescence or early adulthood and develop over the course of the individual’s lifetime.